Chinese architecture

 Chinese architecture is characterized by bilateral symmetry, use of enclosed open spaces, feng shui (e.g. directional hierarchies), a horizontal emphasis, and an allusion to various cosmological, mythological or in general symbolic elements.
 Chinese architecture traditionally classifies structures according to type, ranging from pagodas to palaces.
 Due to the frequent use of wood, a relatively perishable material, as well as few monumental structures built of more durable materials, much historical knowledge of Chinese architecture derives from surviving miniature models in ceramic and published diagrams and specifications.

-Some specimens show the influence of styles from beyond China, such as the influences on mosque structures originating in the Middle East.
 Although unifying aspects exist, Chinese architecture varies widely based on status or affiliation, such as whether the structures were constructed for emperors, commoners, or for religious purposes.
 Other variations in Chinese architecture are shown in vernacular styles associated with different geographic regions and different ethnic heritages.

+In more recent times, China has become the most rapidly modernizing country in the world.
+In the past few decades, cities like Shanghai have completely changed their skyline, with some of the world's tallest skyscrapers dotting the horizon.
+China also has one of the most extensive high speed rail networks, connecting and allowing its large population to travel more efficiently.

 Throughout the 20th century, Chinese architects have attempted to bring traditional Chinese designs into modern architecture.
 Moreover, the pressure for urban development throughout China requires high speed construction and a greater floor area ratio: thus, in cities the demand for traditional Chinese buildings (which are normally less than 3 levels) has declined in favor of high-rises.
 However, the traditional skills of Chinese architecture, including major and minor carpentry, masonry, and stonemasonry, are used in the construction of vernacular architecture in China's rural areas.